1988 Royal Doulton English Fine Bone China Bunnykins Baby Bowl:

 10,100 ppm Lead on the FOOD surface.

-[The 1988 back-mark is for pieces made between 1988 and 1993.]
+The 1988 backmark is for pieces made between 1988 and 1993.

-The amount of Lead that is considered illegal / unsafe in a newly manufactured item intended for use by children is anything 90 ppm Lead or higher in the glaze, paint or coating of the item.
+The amount of Lead that is considered illegal/ unsafe in a newly-manufactured item intended for use by children is anything 90 ppm Lead or higher in the glaze, paint, or coating of the item.
 As a result, this particular bowl would be considered illegal by current standards.

-Note: While the bottom mark has the year “1988” I don’t know if this exact design was made in that year or later, as the 1988 appears to just be a Copyright year.
+Note: While the bottom mark has the year “1988,” I don’t know if this exact design was made in that year or later as the 1988 appears to just be a copyright year.

 This bowl had the following specific readings when tested with an XRF instrument:

-Inside (food surface) of bowl:
+Inside (food surface) of the bowl:

 - Lead (Pb): 10, 100 +/- 200 ppm